 In November 2022, we entered into a Collaboration and License Agreement (as amended, the "CSL Collaboration Agreement") with Seqirus, Inc. ("CSL Seqirus"), a part of CSL Limited, and one of the world's leading influenza vaccine providers, for global exclusive rights to research, develop, manufacture and commercialize self-amplifying mRNA vaccines against COVID-19, influenza and three other respiratory infectious diseases and global non-exclusive rights to pandemic pathogens.
 The CSL Collaboration Agreement became effective on December 8, 2022.
 The collaboration combines CSL Seqirus' established global vaccine commercial and manufacturing infrastructure with Arcturus' manufacturing expertise and innovative STARR self-amplifying mRNA vaccine and LUNAR delivery platform technologies.
 Under the framework of our collaboration with CSL Seqirus, we continue the development of the COVID-19 vaccine to establish a differentiated platform and address routine recommendations for periodic vaccine composition updates in a timely manner.

-In November 2023, ARCT-154, our self-amplifying RNA (sa-mRNA) vaccine, received marketing authorization approval from the Japanese Ministry of Health, Labour and Welfare for use as a primary immunization and booster in Japan.
-The approval was based on positive clinical data from several ARCT-154 studies, including the pivotal 19,000 subject efficacy, safety and immunogenicity study performed in Vietnam as well as the pivotal Phase 3 booster study in Japan.
-The European Medicines Agency (EMA) is currently reviewing a marketing authorization application for ARCT-154.
-The review procedure started on August 17, 2023.
+In November 2023, KOSTAIVE®, a self-amplifying messenger RNA (sa-mRNA) vaccine, received marketing authorization approval from the Japanese Ministry of Health, Labour and Welfare for use as a primary immunization and booster in Japan for adults 18 years and older.
+The approval was based on positive clinical data from several ARCT-154 studies, including a 19,000-subject efficacy, safety, and immunogenicity study performed in Vietnam, as well as a Phase 3 booster study in Japan.